Do you want to have a nice looking six-pack?

 1. What should I eat to get a six-pack?
 Abs are made in the kitchen!

 Probably this is the most underestimated aspect on your way to success.

-You are trying so hard to dig out that nice looking six-pack… Doing hours of cardio each week, training your abs until failure every day but does it work…?
+You are trying hard to dig out that nice looking six-pack.
+Doing hours of cardio each week, training your abs until failure every day… but let’s be honest, does that work?